SandaruKasa/SKTG/README.md

 # Running
 ## You'll need:
 0. Git, lol
-1. Python (3.10 or later) or Docker (preferebaly with docker-compose)
+1. Python (3.10 or later) or Docker (preferably with docker-compose)
 2. A Telegram Bot API token

 ## Preparations: